Nikita-Presnov/BluePill_Template/README.md

 ## Debugging

-The above `openocd` uses VS Code with the Cortex-Drbug extension as its IDE.
+The above `openocd` uses VS Code with the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension as its IDE.
 Configs in the commit, all the charms of the register type are available.